 Since we have established the first cleaning as a “deep” cleaning, you will use more supplies than with the following routine cleanings.

 Case in point.
-If your customer had floor to ceiling mirrors, you would fully clean each panel for the first cleaning.
+If your customer requested window and patio door cleaning, you would fully clean each panel for the first cleaning.
 However, for routine maintenance, you may only have to spot wipe.
-See, it is a difference in time and material.
+See, there’s a difference in time and material.

 There can be several scenarios such as this throughout the home.
 Wiping wood furniture, dusting and cleaning around electronics.
 Also, it may take 2 or 3 passes to wash the floors and get them to a certain level of clean!
 This is all extra supplies and material for which you should be compensated for.